Azure-Samples/azure-iot-edge-identity-translation-lite/docs/stepbystep.md

   }
 }
 ```
-5. After a few moments, the Azure Function will have executed, and the Identity Translation module will start being abel to send messages with the leaf device identities, such as:
+5. After a few moments, the Azure Function will have executed, and the Identity Translation module will start being able to send messages with the leaf device identities, such as:
 ```
 [IoTHubMonitor] [4:06:47 PM] Message received from [client1]:
 {